 CAPS Help Center: Resources for Dealing with Loss, Disasters, and Traumatic Events

-We are deeply saddened by the tragic events that occurred in Orlando.
-While these events happened on the other side of the country, as a community we are all impacted.
+We are deeply saddened by the tragic events that occurred at La Jolla Crossings housing complex.
+We are aware that many in our UCSD community are affected by this incident.
 We want to support all UCSD students who have been affected by these events.
 If you have any need to talk with a CAPS counselor, please contact us at 858-534-3755.
 We are available for walk-in services and consulation.
 This HelpCenter page also provides numerous campus, community, and online resources.

 Working Through Recent Tragic Events

 Recent tragic events in Orlando, UCLA, San Bernadino, our country, and abroad can be overwhelming.
 This type of violence is hard to understand and grasp.
 It is widespread and you may feel afraid and traumatized just viewing the media coverage.
 The tragic events may challenge your sense of safety, equilibrium, and hope for the future.
 For some, it will trigger memories and feelings that are difficult to process.
 These occurrences do elicit many different emotions such as shock, sorrow, numbness, fear, and anger.
 You may have trouble sleeping, concentrating, and continuing with your coursework.

 Here are some tips on managing your emotions and recover your sense of balance:

 - Talk about it and ask for support from friends, faculty, and staff.